Build experimentation guidelines

-They are an example of a situation where Structure sets you free, because once you have guidelines for running experiments, everyone in the organization will be free to run their own experiments without having to ask permission on a case-by-case basis.
+They are an example of a situation where structure sets you free, because once you have guidelines for running experiments, everyone in the organization will be free to run their own experiments without having to ask permission on a case-by-case basis.

 Guidelines can be very loose (such as a set of values to work by, e.g. “Move fast and break things”), or they can be more structured, such as a RFC process that must be followed to try new initiatives.